ZufallsmaschineSS19/ZufallsmaschineSS19.github.io/LCG/classical_md_LCG.md

 $$33, 85, 44, 197, 226, 179, 134, 155, 95, 123, 43, 164, 141, 135, 188, 180, 167, 240, 139, 69, \dots$$

 This appears to be a much better sequence.
 At first glance we can not spot repeating values and we are also unable to predict a successor to some value.
 The only obvious shortcoming is the small modulus.
-A "small" modules of $M = 251$ causes the values to only be in the range $\left( 0, M\right)$.
+A modulus of $M = 251$ causes the values to only be in the range $\left( 0, M\right)$.
 After $250$ numbers the values will definitely start repeating.

 ## Testing for randomness

 Our third example already makes it hard to tell if these numbers are _good_ pseudo random numbers.
+But what makes a sequence of pseudo random numbers _good_? [schindler](The BSI) (the German Bundesamt für Sicherheit in der Informationstechnik) recommends a series of statistical tests.

 ## References

- * [1] Donald E. Knuth. _The Art of Computer Programming, Volume 2: Seminumerical Algorithms_.
+ * <a name="knuth">[1]</a> Donald E. Knuth. _The Art of Computer Programming, Volume 2: Seminumerical Algorithms_.
 Addison-Wesley, 1997.
- * [2] Werner Schindler. _Functionality classes and evaluation methodology for deterministic random number generators_. [https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Zertifizierung/Interpretationen/AIS_20_Functionality_Classes_Evaluation_Methodology_DRNG_e.pdf](), 1999.
+ * <a name="schindler">[2]</a> Werner Schindler. _Functionality classes and evaluation methodology for deterministic random number generators_. [https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Zertifizierung/Interpretationen/AIS_20_Functionality_Classes_Evaluation_Methodology_DRNG_e.pdf](), 1999.